stephencross/stephencross-sculpin/source/_posts/2018-12-28-recovering-home-video.md

 After a bit of research, I learned that a Raspberry Pi could be used as a server, but it may not be powerful enough.
 Since I had a Pi 3, I decided to give it a try.
 Comfortable with Linux and the command line, I had a Plex server running on the Pi in 15 minutes using a resource like [How to set up a Raspberry Pi Plex server](https://thepi.io/how-to-set-up-a-raspberry-pi-plex-server/).
 I connected a USB external drive to the Pi to store the 140GB of home videos.

 It worked!
 The quality of the video is fantastic.
 When streaming a 30-minute video from a device, it will stop a few times and buffer.
 A "your server is not powerful enough..." type message will also appear, but it works.
+(See Update 12-31-18 below)

 ## Next Steps

 **Plex Server Upgrade** - My next project is to upgrade the $35 Raspberry Pi to a more powerful single board computer (SBC).
 I'm looking at a RockPro64 or NanoPC T4 with 250GB m.2 storage.
 I think this will deliver my minimal needs and not break the bank.
 And more importantly, it's a fun tech project.
 Stay tuned.
+(See Update 12-31-18 below)

 **Video Editing** - I discovered that the 19-year-old video labeled as Christmas 1999, was really four events starting in December, 1999 and ending in July, 2000.
 Now that I have the videos on my computer, I'll be breaking them into smaller videos.
 No commitment on when this will be complete.